Sarkitshala

-Smart LED Traffic Light System
+Arduino LED Traffic Light System Project for Beginners

 In this project, a microcontroller and LEDs are used to create a small traffic light system.
 Through preprogrammed sequences, the LEDs will govern traffic flow by representing red, yellow, and green lights.
 It provides practical experience with signal management, timing, and fundamental electronics automation ideas by mimicking real-world traffic control.
+The system regulates LED signals using a microcontroller with pre-programmed logic.
+It may be customised for smart traffic systems by adding sensors or timers to enhance functionality.
+This project is ideal for learning the principles of programming, hardware control, and the concepts that underpin modern traffic management solutions.

-Smart LED Traffic Light System - Specifications
+Arduino LED Traffic Light System Project for Beginners - Specifications

 Pin Diagram